aswinsubhash/SOLID-Principles-Using-Dart/README.md

    You even see this in real life where you have special charging stations for electric cars, which are different from gas station.

-   All right, so I hope that this has shed a little bit more light on what is exactly about the **iskov Substituion Principle**.
+   All right, so I hope that this has shed a little bit more light on what is exactly about the **Liskov Substituion Principle**.